Last Update: 1/14/18

 The court agreed with Mrs. Gordon that the hotel owed her a duty of care, and that she had shown that the hotel had failed her as it not only knew of the boys’ dangerous conduct at the hotel pool but did nothing to try and curtail it.

-A good piece of advice if you have been harmed at a business or commercial location, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you have been harmed at a hotel pool, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.